 You can determine which content users see by setting view permissions.
 The following options are available, but vary according to plan:

-- Visible to everyone includes anyone who visits your Help Center and does not require sign in.
+- Visible to everyone includes anyone who visits Help Center and does not require sign in.

 - Signed-in users includes internal and external users who create an account and sign in to your Help Center.

-- Agents and managers (Professional and Enteprise) includes staff members only, so that you can create content that is internal-only.
+- Agents and managers (Professional and Enterprise) includes staff members only, so that you can create content that is internal-only.

 You set view permissions at the article level, not the section or category level.
 You must be a Guide Manager or an agent with publishing permissions to set view permissions for articles.